CY-dev/infimnist-parser/README.md

 * Then convert the binary data to a human readable format with any delimiter:

-`python infimnist_parser.py test10k-labels test10k-patterns -d '\t' -o test10k`
+`python infimnist_parser.py test10k-labels test10k-patterns -d '|' -o test10k`